Futon is one of the oldest sleeping cushions of mankind.

 In closer terms, this production concept has also been the norm in Europe for centuries, but not in the usual and mostly cheap everyday goods.
 High-quality mattresses from companies such as Schramm, Treca, Vispring, Hästens, etc. have been handcrafted for many generations and hand-stitched by upholsterers.
 But back to the futon.
 High-quality, modern futons, such as those from Futonwerk are also handmade.
 Raw materials such as New Wool, horsehair, coconut fibre, hemp or natural latex are processed in addition to cotton, which is less important in the local futon.
 The cotton, which is often presented as the main content of the futon, is actually too fine, too filigree for this purpose and it is defenceless against bacteria and moulds , which like to settle in the moist atmosphere of a mattress.
 In the old Japan it was different, there the light Futons were rolled up and put away daily, so that the cotton was loosened up and dried.
 But in this country almost nobody does that and the cotton is soon torn and hard.
 A little cotton in the futon is good because of its antistatic properties and in combination with other fibres and latex it remains supple.

-For this, the natural materials are put on top of each other in layers, put into the covering fabric and finally stitched together at around 18 stitching points (13-23) to become one piece.
-This principle allows the materials to unfold their effect unhindered, i.e. soft, firm, elastic, air circulating, provide stability - everything a good mattress should offer.
-The most outstanding feature of the futon is its firmness /stability on the one hand, and on the other hand its air circulating property.
-The latter is particularly good because the natural materials are able to diffuse unhindered, meaning they allow humidity to pass through.
-A good futon quickly reaches a decent, not too warm but comfortable temperature.
+For this purpose, the prepared natural materials are laid on top of each other in fleece layers, fed into the upholstery fabric and finally joined to form a whole at around 18 tacking points (13-23).
+This principle enables the materials to unfold their effect unhindered, i.e. to have a soft, firm, elastic, air-conditioning, stabilising effect, everything a mattress should offer.
+The outstanding properties of the futon are its strength/stability on the one hand and its climate control on the other, which is so good that natural materials diffuse unhindered, i.e. allow moisture to pass through.
+A good futon is quickly warm to temperature, but never brooding, it is always balanced.